bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `_comment`: to set some notes
 - `channel_id`: The ID of the source channel in your Discord server.
 - `webhook_url`: The webhook URL for the destination channel.
+- `forward_at_timezone`: Specify to mention the message be forwarded only if time is so and so
 - `use_user_profile`: use the sender picture and name instead of webhook default picture/name
 - `use_chatgpt_conversion`: use the chat gpt AI to tranform your messages
 - `gpt_model`: which model to use